JonasRSV/Friday/web/becky/README.md

 # Becky

-A frontend for Friday.
-It enables you to bind scripts to keywords and add new keyword through a graphical user interface.
+Becky is a frontend for Friday, named by [markusaj13](https://github.com/Markusaj13).
+It enables you to bind scripts to keywords and add new keywords through a graphical user interface.

 - [Adding Keywords](#adding-keywords)
 - [Adding Commands](#adding-commands)